msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Device Capabilities:**

 **response**
-The return messages, in output from tuya-smart-device nodes, have all the same format, one o more couples (dp: value) regardless of whether they are caused by PUSH, REFRESH, GET, SET or SCHEMA, MULTIPLE (see core.logging node).
+All tuya devices react to external or internal commands by sending messages, which we find in output from the *tuya-smart-device* nodes.
+All responses have the same format: one or more pairs _(dp: value)_, regardless of whether they are caused by PUSH, REFRESH, GET, SET, SCHEMA, MULTIPLE commands (see core.logging node).

 **MULTIPLE:** implemented in a few devices, it acts like many SETs.
 It can return: